keepthrifty/keepthrifty.github.io/_posts/2017-06-13-our-not-so-thrifty-past.md

 All throughout, we slowly chipped away at the clutter that had built up in our lives.

 We set aside time for annual "Mommy Dates" and "Daddy Dates", where each child gets a one-on-one date once a year with each parent.
-(A special thank you to Matthew Kelly for this tip from his book, [_Building Better Families_](http://amzn.to/2tfFfTU){: rel="nofollow" target="_blank"})

 Emboldened, we experimented with having just one car, which eventually [became a permanent transportation solution]({% post_url 2017-01-16-one-car-suburbs %}).